jillesca/nso-restconf-dns-example/README.md

 NSO and netsim are configured automatically using a [Makefile](Makefile).

 A simple dns-config template is created to play with this example.
 This template is created, configured and compiled automatically by the same [Makefile](Makefile).
+You can find the template detais under the [dns-config directory](dns-config/)

 The only thing you need to do are the steps described below, and then play with the python script.